bugraker/echelon-html/README.md

                           an attempt to produce an image will be made to the website "Flags of the World". (not mil spec).

+ * ech | echelon
- * ech    - Echelon (size/mobility) override (mobility ignored).
+          - Echelon (size/mobility) override (mobility ignored).
 Overrides the sidc.
 If not a valid echelon, the the first eight(8) characters are displayed (not mil spec).
 Notes: Only size is recognized, mobility is ignored.
 Echelon "N" is only valid for MIL_STD_2525C.

                 - =>  NULL